webinarium/php-properties/README.md

 ## Automatic properties

 Using `@property` annotation you can expose any existing protected or private property.
 To make a property read-only (or write-only) use a `@property-read` (or `@property-write`) annotation instead.
-If you don't specify a `@property` annotation for some existing property, it will remain hidden.
+If you don't specify a `@property` annotation for some existing non-public property, it will remain hidden.

 ## Custom (virtual) properties

 The trait contains two protected functions - `getters` and `setters` - which can be overridden in your class.
 Both functions return associated array of anonymous functions, and keys of the array are names of your virtual properties.

 Let's assume we want to store some user-specific settings like user's language and user's timezone.
-We might have a lot of such configuration options and we don't want to bloat the related database table with thte same amount of columns, while all these settings can be stored in a single `settings` array:
+We might have a lot of such configuration options and we don't want to bloat the related database table with the same amount of columns, while all these settings can be stored in a single `settings` array:

 ```php
 /**